Gaza City blast kills 1, injures 10, shakes crowded area

-GAZA CITY, Gaza Strip (AP) — One person was killed and 10 injured Thursday when an explosion tore through a house in a popular market, the interior ministry said.
+Palestinian rescuers and security personnel inspect the site of an explosion as a mechanical digger works to remove rubble, in Gaza City, Gaza, Thursday, July 22, 2021.
+At least one person was killed and 10 injured Thursday when an explosion tore through a house in a popular market, the interior ministry said.

+Palestinian security officers watch as a mechanical digger works to remove rubble at the site of an explosion in the Al-Zawiya market, in Gaza City, Gaza, Thursday, July 22, 2021.
+At least one person was killed and some 10 injured Thursday when the explosion tore through a house in a popular market, the interior ministry said.

+Palestinian merchants clean up their storefronts after an explosion in the Al-Zawiya market area of Gaza City, Thursday, July 22, 2021.
+At least one person was killed and some 10 injured Thursday when the explosion tore through a house in a popular market, the interior ministry said.

+Palestinian merchants clean up their storefronts after an explosion in the Al-Zawiya market area of Gaza City, Thursday, July 22, 2021.
+At least one person was killed and some 10 injured Thursday when the explosion tore through a house in a popular market, the interior ministry said.

+GAZA CITY, Gaza Strip (AP) — An explosion tore through a house in a popular market in the Gaza Strip on Thursday, killing one person and wounding 10, the Palestinian territory's interior ministry said.

 It was not immediately clear what caused the explosion.

-Police explosives engineering teams continue to investigate the causes of the explosion.
-Civil defense teams and the police were able to control the resulting fire.

-The blast shook the neighborhood on the third day of Eid al-Fitr, a Muslim holiday that marks the end of Ramadan.
+The blast shook the neighborhood on the third day of Eid al-Adha, a Muslim holiday.

-The Israeli army signaled it wasn't involved, calling the crisis an “internal” matter in Gaza.
+The Israeli army signaled it wasn't involved, calling the explosion an “internal” matter in Gaza.

 The World Bank earlier this month said rebuilding Gaza would cost $485 million, including up to $380 million to repair the physical damage alone.